jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The tech community calls this disruption.
 While disruption has thankfully torn down many gates.
 It mainly replaced low-hanging fruit like consumer goods.
 To keep ushering us into the Internet Age, we need to upgrade disruption with Techvolution and digital mass-collaboration.

-Only a new breed of apps custom-designed to solve real-life problems.
-And a society full player gods using them on the frontline, will turn the fantastic world of science fiction into Main Street's new reality.
+Only a new breed of open-source apps custom-designed to solve real-life problems, and a society of player gods paying for them, will turn the fantastic world of science fiction into Main Street's new reality.

 <div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>